Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Closed days: Monday

-(Open if Monday is a holiday), New Year's holiday (12/29?
-1/3), temporary closed days
+(Open if Monday is a holiday), New Year's holidays (December 29 to January 3), temporary closed days

-Admission fee: 300 yen for adults and 150 yen for children
+Entrance fee: 300 yen for adults and 150 yen for children

 Okinawa Peace Memorial Museum